-Our new display, (Un)Common Currency explores the past and present of alternative currencies in London, and how they've been used to further economic and social changes in the city.
-It's part of our City Now City Future season, looking at how citizens around the world are improving their urban lives.
+We explore the past and present of alternative currencies in London, and how they've been used to further economic and social changes in the city.
+This was part of our City Now City Future season, looking at how citizens around the world are improving their urban lives.

 These tiny copper tokens- almost all less than two centimetres across- are some of the millions of trade tokens that became the currency of ordinary Londoners in the mid-17th century.
 Between about 1648 and 1673, almost no small-value coins were minted by the government.